- Principal Component Analysis

 The purpose of Canonical Correlation Analysis is to explain the variability within and between sets through identification of several sets of canonical variates.
 Canonical variates are new variables formed by making a linear combination of two of more variables from the data sets.
 When running CCA, you choose weights that maximize the correlation between these sets of variates.

 The following two images of canonical variates are taken from an SAS generated plot.
-They shows two canonical variate pairs, graphed against a regression line to see how well the pairs fit (source: PSU.edu).
+They show two canonical variate pairs, graphed against a regression line to see how well the pairs fit (source: PSU.edu).

 Canonical Correlation Analysis can be used in experiments to compare two sets of variables to see what they have in common.
 For example, you could compare two well known psychology personality tests, the Minnesota Multiphasic Personality Inventory (MMPI) and the Revised NEO Personality Inventory.
 When you compare the sets with CCA, you’ll be able to see how the MMPI’s factors relate to the NEOs factors.
 This results in you being able to see what the tests have in common and what variance is shared between the tests.
 For example, you might find that a fair amount of aggressiveness or introversion is shared between the tests.